“Noah was a righteous man, blameless among the people of his time.”

 After the flood, Noah built an altar to worship God, and he offered God a burnt sacrifice.
 God was delighted, so He blessed Noah and his sons.

-God made a covenant with Noah, that He will never destroy the earth with a flood again, the rainbow is a sign of the covenant.
+God made a covenant with Noah, that He would never destroy the earth with a flood again, the rainbow is a sign of the covenant.

 Noah Cursed Canaan